Acid Stain Instructions

 - Weather conditions when the stain is applied

-Proper surface preparation is considered to be the most important step of any concrete coating application.
-It is a large factor for the immediate and long-term performance of all concrete coatings.
+Proper surface preparation is considered to be the most important step of any concrete stain or coating application.
+It is a large factor for the immediate and long-term performance of all decorative concrete projects.
 Improper surface preparation could turn what seems to be a simple process into a lengthy and difficult repair.

-The final preparation step involves carefully washing the surface with water and Cleaner/Degreaser.
-Your surface must be clean and free of any grease and oil, paint drops, taping compounds, caulk, or other surface contaminants.
+The final preparation step involves careful and a meticulously washed surface with plenty of fresh water.
+It is ALWAYS advisable to use a slow speed floor scrubber with a medium bristle brush attachment to properly remove any of the contaminates on smooth concrete surfaces.
+Your surface must be clean and free of any grease and oil, paint drops, taping compounds, caulk, plumbers flux or other types of surface contaminants.
 Anything remaining on the surface will affect the final outcome of the surface.
-EnduraPrep Cleaner& Degreaser is great for cleaning all surface contaminants.
+EnduraPrep Cleaner& Degreaser is great for cleaning of these types of surface contaminants.

-If a slab must be patched, use acrylic-modified,low-shrinkage materials that will accept stain.
-These patches will always show in the final outcome and the owner should be made aware of this.
+If a slab must be patched, use acrylic-modified, fine grout compounds.
+These patches will always stain differently in the final outcome and the owner should be made aware of this.
+You can also "faux" finish these areas to help make these patches look more like the overall color.

-A new slab must cure for 28 days before work is started.
-Depending on several variables such as the type of concrete,temperature, etc., stains can be applied in as little as 21 days.
+The industry standard is that a new slab must cure for 28 days before work is started.
+Depending on several variables such as the type of concrete, temperature, elevated slab, etc, reactive stains can be applied over concrete in as little as 14 to 21 days.

-When applying stain, keep the following things in mind:
+When applying reactive acid stains, keep the following things in mind:

 - Moisture affects the acid stain reaction.
 To achieve color consistency, make sure the moisture content of the concrete is roughly the same for every placement colored.

-- Staining, sealing, and covering finished work before other construction trades return to the area saves on cleanup, achieves abetter looking installation, and makes damage repair during the rest of construction easier to handle.
+- Staining, sealing, and covering finished work before other construction trades will save on preparation and cleanup.
+It will also help achieve a better looking installation and makes damage repair during the rest of construction easier to handle.
+DO NOT tape construction paper or cardboard to the stained floor as it will adhere to the coating and delaminate when removed.

 There are many ways to apply stain, with each method, providing a different final appearance.
 However, there are some general guidelines: